 If your Rockbot Player is connected to the ethernet but you are not getting audio through your speakers, you'll want to first confirm that your Player is online whether it's via the web portal at dashboard.rockbot.com or via the Remote App.
 If your device is showing that it is online you'll need to check the audio connections by performing the following:

-First, plug a pair of headphones into the audio port on the Rockbot Player to make sure you have audio from the Player directly.
+Plug a pair of headphones into the audio port or the USB adapter on the Rockbot Player to make sure you hear audio from the Player directly.

 - Is the audio cable connected to the proper port on the amplifier?